 Why can't I hear the sirens indoors?

 The sirens are meant for outdoor warning.
 Depending on things like how far you live from a siren or if you have a noisy air conditioner, you may or may not be able to hear it indoors.
 For indoor warning, a weather alert monitor can be purchased for about $40.00-$50.00.
 Weather alert monitors are activated by the National Weather Service to warn of severe weather.
 Weather radios with NWS S.A.M.E. decode capability can be set to respond to alerts fro Ramsey County only.
 Older tone decodes weather radios will respond to any weather alert in the NWS metro warning area.

 Emergency Management Volunteer Opportunities

-Emergency Management has several volunteer programs and we are always looking for new members.
-Many of our volunteers are husband/wife or parent/child teams, and a number of them are also members of more than one unit.
+Ramsey County Emergency Management has several volunteer programs and they are always looking for new members.
+Many of the volunteers are husband/wife or parent/child teams, and a number of them are also members of more than one unit.

-Members of our Skywarn Unit (Skywarn Spotters) are activated during severe thunderstorms.
+Members of the Ramsey County Skywarn Unit (Skywarn Spotters) are activated during severe thunderstorms.
 They monitor weather conditions in the field and report back to the Ramsey County Office.
-We pass the information received by our Spotters on to the National Weather Service.
-Skywarn Spotter training is held each spring by Maplewood Emergency Management and members are required to attend the course every two years to remain active.
+The County then passes the information received by the Spotters on to the National Weather Service.
+Skywarn Spotter training is held each spring by Ramsey County Emergency Management and members are required to attend the course every two years to remain active.